 Table 1 Abbreviated Examples of Some Qualities of Kinesthetic Imagery Induced in Dreams With Right Leg Stimulation Hyperactivity: I am skiing in our back alley.
-I go faster and faster, turning and fishtailing.
+I ge faster and faster, turning and fishtailing.
 Repetitiveness: I limp on my right leg down a hallway.
 I turn and limp down another hallway.
 I do this several times, then I stop and look at myself in a mirror.
-Precision: I reach out with my right leg from the beaution and take the door with my toes.
-I push the door shut Balance Uncertainly: I am climbing down a precariou: ladder.
-The rungs are too far apart and I am not sur I can step down to the next one.
+Precision: I reach out with my right leg from the bed and take the door with my toes.
+I push the door shut.
+Balance Uncertainly: I am climbing down a precariou: ladder.
+The rungs are too far apart and I am not sure I can step down to the next one.
 Imbalance/Vertigo: I stumble into a house and fall onto my back.
 I am writhing around on my back at the foot of some stairs.
 Balance Augmentation: I am standing in the prow of a shaky boat as it turns slowly in the water.
 When we near shore, I leap onto the dock.
 Body Image Transfer: I reach down to touch my leg but it is not where I expect it to be.
 It is floating off the floor somehow.
-Postural Inversion: I am upside down being dragge down the hall by my leg.
-My body is straight up in the air and my head and neck on the floor.
-Postural Leaning: We are driving along a river high on an embankment and at an angle.
-I am leaning sharply toward my right side and staring down into the dry river bed.
-Lateropulsion: A bright light is emanating from the kitchen floor.
-As I try to cross the floor, a strong gravity from the light pulls me down and to my right side.
-I can barely resist it.
-Anteropulsion: The experimenter is pulling on the electrode wires from the other room.
+Postural inversion: I am upside down being dragged down the hall by my leg.
+My body is straight up in the air and my head and neck on the floor. rostural Leaning: we are driving along a river high on an embankment and at an angle.
+I am leaning sharpiy toward my right side and staring down into Lateropulsion: A bright light is emenating from the Lateropuision.
+A bright light is emanating from the gravity from the light pulls me down and to my night side I can barely regist it Anteropulsion: The experimenter is pulling on the electrode wires from the other room.
 My head is pulled backwards into the wall.
 I am irritated.
 Circularvection: I climb a staircase two stairs at a time.
-At the top I leap in the air, pirouette, and land on my right foot.
+At the top I leap in the air, pirouette, and land on my night fact